Why Novo Nordisk Stock Popped Today

 *Stock Advisor returns as of September 15, 2025

-Eric Volkman has no position in any of the stocks mentioned.
+Rich Smith has no position in any of the stocks mentioned.
+The Motley Fool has positions in and recommends Hims & Hers Health.
 The Motley Fool recommends Novo Nordisk.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.